flanksource/clicky/README.md

 # Clicky Pretty Formatter

 A sophisticated struct formatter that uses reflection and struct tags to create beautiful, styled output with lipgloss.
+Now with integrated MCP (Model Context Protocol) support and TaskManager for concurrent task execution.

 ## Features